tkrausjr/wcp-shutdown/README.md

 # WCP-shutdown
-WCP-Shutdown is simple Python script that you point to a vCenter and it is able to gracefully shutdown your TKGs or vSphere with Tanzu environment.
+wcp-shutdown will gracefully shutdown a vSphere with Tanzu environment including Supervisor Cluster and all TKG Guest Clusters.
 The use case for the script is in anticipation for planned maintenance to your vSphere environment such as a planned datacenter outage.

 ##  Coverage
   - [x] Find and Return 3 Supervisor Control Plane VMs from pyVmomi vSphere API.